microlam-io/microlam-lambda-quickstart/src/main/resources/archetype-resources/README.md

 # microlam-lambda-quickstart

-Maven Archetype for creating minimal Microlam Lambda Quickstart project
+This project has been created using the maven archetype microlam-lambda-quickstart (Maven Archetype for creating minimal Microlam Lambda Quickstart project)

 To use it: